ayush714/data-science-roadmap/README.md

 - Detailed Guide to Data Science Resume
 - Detailed Guide to Data Science Cover Letter
 - Other ways to get spotted by recruiters

+### Contributions 🤝

+We are open to contributions, if you want to contribute to this repository, you can check out the [contributing guidelines](#).
+You can also contribute by sharing this repository with your friends and colleagues.